 To ensure timely and comprehensive monitoring of the dump, we have employed photogrammetry.
 The photogrammetric approach enables collecting comprehensive factual data as well as comparing the data to the available project data and drawings.

-To gather the necessary data for the 3D model reconstruction of this waste pile, a DJI Phantom 4 Pro RTK drone was flown at an altitude of 101 meter.
+To gather the necessary data for the 3D model reconstruction of this waste pile, a DJI Phantom 4 Pro RTK drone was flown at an altitude of 101 meters.
 610 images were done using a 20-megapixel, 1-inch imaging sensor camera.
 Total flight time took 36 minutes.

 The Pixpro software reconstructed this waste pile in 3 hours 27 minutes.
 The full analysis of the object was performed on the DEM layer which provides extremely accurate and only slightly averaged data.

 Probably the most important task of the dump operator is a formation of the waste heap and evaluation of the capacity of waste in the landfill.